BIA’s Whistleblower Reporting

 3.3.
 What can be disclosed?
 (Reportable Conduct)

 3.3.1.
 Disclosures can be about misconduct or an improper state of affairs or circumstances suspected on reasonable grounds that has occurred or is occurring within BIA, including conduct by any BIA employee.
+If an eligible person believes something wrong is happening and strongly feels that normal lines of communication will not address the problem, or if they feel threatened about speaking up, this policy provides a confidential means of expressing those concerns. /p>

 3.3.2.
 Disclosable matters (‘Reportable Conduct’) includes conduct where the Eligible Whistleblower has reasonable grounds to suspect that the information being disclosed: